-2 Tablespoon Boiling Water
+- 2 Tablespoon Boiling Water

-- For the base, place butter and first measure of sweetened condensed milk in a small pot and warm over a low heat.
+- For the base, add the butter and first measure of sweetened condensed milk in a small pot and warm over a low heat.

-- Blitz the biscuits in a food processor and cut the lollies into small pieces, then add to a large bowl.
+- Blitz the malt biscuits in a food processor and cut the eskimo lollies into small pieces, then add to a large bowl.

-- Press the lolly log mixture firmly over base of prepared tin, then place in the fridge or freezer while you make the filling.
+- Press the lolly log mixture firmly over base of prepared tin, then place in the fridge while you make the filling.

-- In a small bowl or ramekin, pour in the boiling water and sprinkle the gelatin over top, mix to devolve and then set aside to cool slightly.
+- In a ramekin, pour in the boiling water and sprinkle the gelatin over top, mix to dissolve.

-- Turning the mixer down, slowly pour in the gelatine mix and coconut extract before giving one last blast for about another 5 minutes to blitz out anymore lumps.
+- Keeping the mixer on a medium speed then pour in the dissolved gelatin before giving one last blast for another 2 minutes.

-- Pour filling over top of prepared lolly log base, smooth and then chill for around 3-4 hours.
+- Pour filling over top of prepared lolly log base, smooth the top and chill for around 4 hours (Ideally overnight).

 - An optional final touch is when you take your cheesecake out of it's tin, you can pat desiccated coconut around the sides of the base.
 Just like a real lolly log.
 Enjoy.